algorandfoundation/algokit-cli/docs/cli/index.md

 ### all

-Bootstrap all aspects of the current directory and immediate sub directories by convention.
+Runs all bootstrap sub-commands in the current directory and immediate sub directories.

 ```shell
 algokit bootstrap all [OPTIONS]